26, 27 and 28th of june 2026

 Year after year we create a rhizomatic network of interrelated installations, with the grid of trees as the initial game board.
 Each edition of the festival is the result of co-creation between different artists, designers, musicians and architects.

-We also promote artistic production through REG, an annual call for artistic and architectural installations that takes place in residence on the plantation.
-The results become part of Rizomes' artistic ecosystem.
+We foster artistic production through REG, an annual call for artistic and architectural installations developed in residency at the plantation.
+Simultaneously, we conduct Circular Labs: a series of ephemeral architecture workshops where the festival's infrastructure is built.
+All the resulting works become part of Rizomes' artistic ecosystem.

 Sustainability